tfulton/paypal-jsv4-postman/README.md

 ![Execute](images/postman-execute.png?raw=true "Execute")

 ** Response **
 If successful, your response will contain a JSON payload similar to below.
 Use 'transactions.related_resources.order.id' to authorize your order in the next section.
-Additionally, you can use the HATEOS links provided in the response payload in 'transactions.related_resources.order.links' section to help build your authorization URI later:
+Additionally, you can use the HATEOS links provided in the response payload ('transactions.related_resources.order.links') to help build your authorization URI later:

 ```json
 {